Oil prices gain as inventories fall and demand picks up

 U.S. production data from the Energy Information Administration showed output rose above 11 million bpd in November, the first time it has exceeded that figure since April.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Aaron Sheldrick in Tokyo
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Aaron Sheldrick in Tokyo, editing by Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.